apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 It sets these context variables:

-      jwt_claims - a json-formatted string of all claims jwt_issuer
+      jwt_jwt - the jwt string you passed in jwt_claims - a json-formatted string of all claims jwt_issuer
       jwt_audience
       jwt_subject
       jwt_issueTime
       jwt_issueTimeFormatted ("yyyy-MM-dd'T'HH:mm:ss.SSSZ")
+      jwt_hasExpiry  (true/false)
       jwt_expirationTime
       jwt_expirationTimeFormatted
       jwt_secondsRemaining
       jwt_timeRemainingFormatted   (HH:mm:ss.xxx)
-      jwt_isExpired  (true/false)
+      jwt_signed (true/false indicating if JWT is signed) jwt_verified (true/false indicating if signature has been verified) jwt_isExpired  (true/false)
       jwt_isValid  (true/false)
+      jwt_reason - human explanation for the reason a JWT is not valid

 The "Formatted" versions of the times are for diagnostic or display